DaviDevMod/focus-trap/packages/focus-trap/README.md

 const myElement = document.getElementById('myID');

-// You can build a trap in differt ways:
+// You can build a focus trap in different ways:

 focustrap({ roots: [myElement] });